cssnr/stack-deploy-action/README.md

     port: ${{ secrets.DOCKER_PORT }}
     user: ${{ secrets.DOCKER_USER }}
     ssh_key: ${{ secrets.DOCKER_SSH_KEY }}
-    compose: true
+    mode: compose
-    compose_args: --remove-orphans --force-recreate
+    args: --remove-orphans --force-recreate
 ```

 Note: these are the default arguments.
-If you use `compose_args` this will override the default arguments unless they are included.
+If you use `args` this will override the default arguments unless they are included.
 You can disable them by passing an empty string.
 For more details, see the compose up [docs](https://docs.docker.com/reference/cli/docker/compose/up/).

 </details>